-\textbf{Alternative generative models.} \citet{tiberi2023hidden} proposed a generative model for coupling matrices that parameterizes the eigendecomposition of $\bm{J}$ rather than its SVD.
+\citet{tiberi2023hidden} proposed a generative model for coupling matrices that parametrizes the eigendecomposition of $\bm{J}$ rather than its SVD.
 Their formulation does not capture relationships between eigenvalues and eigenvectors.
 Our SVD-like approach allows simultaneous control over component strengths and their corresponding mode overlaps.
-Whereas \citet{tiberi2023hidden} studied noise-driven linear networks within a random matrix theory framework, our DMFT formulation applies to nonlinear dynamics.
+Whereas \citet{tiberi2023hidden} studied noise-driven linear networks within a random-matrix-theory framework, our DMFT formulation applies to nonlinear dynamics.

-Connectivity parameterizations resembling the random-mode model have been used to study the correspondence between spiking and rate-based recurrent neural networks \cite{schmutz2023emergent} and to expedite training spiking networks \cite{lin2024spiking}.
+Connectivity parametrizations resembling the random-mode model have been used to study the correspondence between spiking and rate-based recurrent neural networks \cite{schmutz2023emergent} and to expedite training spiking networks \cite{lin2024spiking}.